Grantmaking

 Judaism helps individuals find connection, meaning, and purpose.
 These three complementary needs address our innate human desires to be in relationship with one another, to understand ourselves and what matters to us, and to make our own unique contributions to the world.

-Young people especially often seek experiences of meaning and authenticity.
+Young people often seek experiences of meaning and authenticity.
 While some forms of effective and compelling Jewish learning can be self-guided, it most often occurs in community with others who they know and trust.
 Trained leaders and educators—whether professionals, volunteers, mentors or peers—generally play a central role in designing and facilitating these kinds of experiences.

 Jewish learning can be especially relevant to young people as they navigate through key inflection points in their lives–from passages to adulthood, to early parenthood, to lifecycle moments, to moments of "seeking" spirituality or wellness.